mahbubul-alam-git/Data-Science-Portfolio/Project_DataScience (Main Folder)/NumPy Analysis/README.md

 ## 🚀 How to Use
 1. Clone the repository to your local machine.
-2. Ensure you have `numpy` and `pandas` installed (`pip install numpy pandas`).
+2. Ensure you have `numpy` and `pandas` installed: `pip install numpy pandas`.
-3. Download the `mnist_test.csv` and `Titanic-Dataset-Cleaned.csv` files into the same directory.
+3. Download `mnist_test.csv` and `Titanic-Dataset-Cleaned.csv` into this directory.
-4. Open `numpy.ipynb` in Jupyter Notebook or JupyterLab and run the cells sequentially.
+4. Open `numpy.ipynb` in Jupyter Notebook and run the cells sequentially.